Galaxy S8 and beyond: Samsung bets big on Bixby's AI

 Rhee predicts that anything you can control with touch on your phone can one day be controlled with voice.

-"When the smartphone came out, touch interface became the norm," Rhee said.
+"When the smartphone came out, touch interface became the norm," he said.
 "Ten years after the introduction of smartphones, another revolution is waiting.
 That revolution comes from machine learning and deep learning."

 Take two